CNMAT/OpenSoundControl.org/editors.md

 # Website Editors' Workflow

+The current editors of OpenSoundControl.org are Matt Wright and Jeremy Wagner.

 This document is a place to gather notes, "recipes", best practices, etc., related to the ongoing task of maintaining the content of OpenSoundControl.org.